Shopify/mobile-buy-sdk-android/README.md

 ## Installation

-Mobile Buy SDK for Android is represented by runtime module that provides support to build and execute GraphQL queries.
+Mobile Buy SDK for Android is represented by a runtime module that provides support to build and execute GraphQL queries.

 ### Versioning

 As of the `2025.1.0` release, the Mobile Buy SDK now uses a modified [CalVer](https://calver.org/) versioning scheme.
 This was done to align with the quarterly Storefront GraphQL API releases and bring clarity to what version a library release corresponds to.

 The format is `yyyy.mm.patch`, where the first two components match the API version, and the last component corresponds to non-breaking bug fixes within an API version cycle.
 In practice, this means that unlike SemVer, there may be breaking GraphQL schema changes between "minor" versions.
 Learn more about API [release schedules](https://shopify.dev/api/usage/versioning#release-schedule) at Shopify.

+### Repositories

+As of the `2025.1.0` release, the library is published both to [Maven Central](https://central.sonatype.com/artifact/com.shopify.mobilebuysdk/buy3) as well as [GitHub Packages](https://github.com/Shopify/mobile-buy-sdk-android/packages/).

 ##### Gradle: